martinbuechner1/drinkIT/README.md

 Webpack has specific way of handling static assets (CSS files, images, audios).
 You can learn more about correct way of doing things on [official webpack documentation](https://webpack.js.org/guides/asset-management/).

+## Docker

+To build this as a docker-container, just clone this repository and run `docker build -t "ContainerName" ./`.

+After build has finished, run `docker run -p "PortOnHostMachine":8080/tcp "ContainerName"`.
+Now access web-interface on your desired port.

+For running it in backround just use commandline-parameter `-d`. (`docker run -d -p "PortOnHostMachine":8080/tcp "ContainerName"`).

+## Docker-Compose

+For development-server just run `docker-compose up`.
+Using in swarm is possible, but not implemented yet.

+For running it in backround just use commandline-parameter `-d`. (`docker-compose up -d`).

 ## PWA

 This is a PWA.
 Don't forget to check what is inside of your `service-worker.js`.
 It is also recommended that you disable service worker (or enable "Update on reload") in browser dev tools during development.